DANTECEJA/DANTECEJA/README.md

 # 👋 Hi, I'm Dante Dali Ceja García!

-I am a passionate final-year **Systems Engineering** student at the Tecnológico Nacional de México, Campus Morelia.
+I am a passionate final-year **Software Engineering** student at the Tecnológico Nacional de México, Campus Morelia.
 I love programming, especially web development and **Full Stack** solutions.
 Additionally, I have experience leading projects and developing modern, functional applications.

 ---

 ## 🚀 About Me:
-- 🎓 **Education:** Systems Engineering with a focus on web development and Full Stack software.
+- 🎓 **Education:** Software Engineering with a focus on web development and Full Stack software.
 - 💼 **Experience:**
   - Developed a functional educational web platform in a team, currently used by the university community.
   - Leadership roles as **Project Manager** in academic team projects.